Key Takeaways

 After processing, coffee exists as parchment -- the bean wrapped in a thin papery hull.
 At this stage, moisture content is typically 45-55%.
 The goal of drying is to bring it down to 10-12% for safe storage without damaging the cellular structure that holds flavor compounds.

 Dry too fast and the outer layers harden while the interior stays wet, creating conditions for mold.
 Dry too slowly and uncontrolled fermentation produces off-flavors.
-At our farms in Caicedonia, Valle del Cauca, we monitor moisture at every stage using calibrated moisture meters.
+On our farms in Caicedonia, Valle del Cauca, we monitor moisture at every stage using calibrated moisture meters.
+There is no guessing here -- a single percentage point can mean the difference between a lot that stores well for months and one that degrades within weeks.

 Drying Methods